Alavaimalai

 Azhavaimalai (அழவாய்மலை) is a hill in Vennandur block, Namakkal district, Tamil Nadu state, India.

 Azhavaimalai's Geographical Context and Regional Characteristics

-Azhavaimalai, an prominent hill, is an integral part of the Eastern Ghats, an ancient mountain range running along India's eastern coast.
+Azhavaimalai, a prominent hill, is an integral part of the Eastern Ghats, an ancient mountain range running along India's eastern coast.
 This hill is strategically located within the Vennandur block of Tamil Nadu's Namakkal district, serving as a notable geographical landmark in the region.

 The area surrounding Azhavaimalai is dotted with several key settlements, each positioned distinctly in relation to the hill:

 To the west of Azhavaimalai lies Vennandur, the block headquarters.

 Athanur is situated to the north.
 To the south, you'll find Vaiyappamalai.
 And to the east, lies the larger town of Rasipuram.

 This positioning highlights Azhavaimalai's central role within this network of towns and villages in the Namakkal district.